bogu-io/bogu-docs/docs/guides/github-owner.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Local Scan
+# GitHub User or Organization Scan

-The local scan allows you to recursively scan a directory for secrets.
-We will use the `-p` or `--path` option to specify the directory to scan.
+The GitHub user or organization scan allows you to scan a GitHub user or organization for secrets.
+We will use the `--github-owner` option to specify the user or organization to scan.

+To avoid rate limiting and to scan private repositories, you will need to provide a GitHub personal access token.
+You can create a token by following the instructions [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-Below we are going to scan our `mock` test folder for secrets.
+Below we are going to scan the `bogu` GitHub organization for secrets.

 ```bash
 $ bogu -p mock